-For this blog we’re looking at the flag of Syria, more specifically the flag of the Syrian Arab Republic, the regime and government of Bashar al Assad.
+For this blog we’re looking at the flag of Syria, more specifically the flag of the Syrian Arab Republic, or thw Syrian flag that represents the regime and government of Bashar al Assad.
 Of course there are numerous other factions fighting in the Syrian conflict and they all have their own flags – probably a good idea for future blogs.
-However, in this blog it is the flag of the current government and Baathist regime.
+However, in this blog it is the flag of Syria the current Baathist regime that we will cover.

 The current flag of Syria has been in use since 1980.
 The current tri-colour of the Syrian Arab Republic is meant to be a nod to Arab unity.
 Despite the fact that Syria is now completely independent, they’ve still kept pan-Arabic colours as a nod to their previous constitutional arrangements.
 Like many countries with a turbulent past, Syria has also had its fair share of flags.

 The current design was originally created in 1958.
 It is inspired by the flag of Arab liberation, which many of you will note are the same colours as almost all flags in the Middle East.
 Sometimes they are known as pan-Arabic colours.
 The red was meant to represent the Hashemite Dynasty, white represents the Umayyad Dynasty, green the Fatimid Dynasty and finally black the Abbasid Dynasty.

 Interestingly the rebel flag is not all that much different to the current Syrian flag, although we will delve into that more later.

 When the current flag of Syria was first adopted in 1958, it was when Syria had finally become completely independent of European influence and had decided to form the United Arab republic with Egypt.
 At the time, the two stars were added to represent Syria and Egypt (the two founding states of the United Arab Republic) and the colours were given contemporary meanings.
 The colours now mean the following: